dsobral/ADER17S/material/ADER17_practical.md

 **Task**: Run htseq-count (and/or Qualimap counts) and salmon for your complete dataset.
 Similarly to the alignments, only run one at a time during the course and if necessariy leave them all running overnight.

-# Learning Outcome 8: Generate lists of differentially expressed genes, at least for a simple pairwise comparison
+# <a id="LO8">Learning Outcome 8: Generate lists of differentially expressed genes, at least for a simple pairwise comparison</a>

-## LO 8.1 - Using the R packages edgeR and DESeq2 to produce a pairwise differential expression analysis
+## <a id="LO8.1">LO 8.1 - Using the R packages edgeR and DESeq2 to produce a pairwise differential expression analysis</a>

 The analysis methods currently most commonly used to perform RNA-Seq differential gene expression analysis start from non-normalized raw read counts like what we obtained previously (note that Salmon is not exactly like this).
 Given that sequencing data is based on discrete counts, most of these popular methods are based on derivations of the binomial distribution.
 Similarly to microarrays, there are many available tools to perform these analysis using the R language (such as [edger](https://bioconductor.org/packages/release/bioc/html/edgeR.html) and [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)).